Tampa Defective Products Attorney

 Claiming Damages in a Tampa Product Defect Case

 Unlike many personal injury cases, a case against a manufacturer does not need to necessarily prove they did anything reckless, negligent, or illegal.
 Florida’s strict liability laws put the onus on the manufacturer by default, meaning an injury suffered during proper operation of an “unreasonably dangerous” product should be paid for by the manufacturer.
+Call Steinger, Greene & Feiner at (813) 553-5352 or contact us online to schedule your free, confidential, no obligation consultation with a Tampa personal injury attorney today or visit us at our offices: 201 N. Armenia Ave, Tampa FL 33609.

 Often, multiple plaintiffs come together to file a claim against a manufacturer for product defects.
 In the right circumstances, the cases can be joined together in a class-action lawsuit.
 If this is an option, it’s important to speak to a defective product attorney in case your injuries exceed others in the class action case.